gauravsethia08/revolve/README.md

 python test_mujoco_setup.py
 ```

+### 2. To Do's
+- [ ] Figure out valid contact pairs between different phalanges of the fingers + the palm.
+Add these into the collision detection model.

 ### Project Management (To be discussed)
 1. Create an issue and assign it to person responsible for that
 2. Ideally create a branch for each issue